 - Place roselle, pineapple, orange zest, ginger, cinnamon, raw sugar, and orange juice in a saucepan.
 Stir to mix.
 Bring to a boil and reduce heat.

-- Loosely cover saucepan and cook over low heat for twenty minutes or until roselle and pineapple are uniformly red and softened into a thick sauce.
+- Loosely cover the saucepan and cook over low heat for twenty minutes or until roselle and pineapple are uniformly red and softened into a thick sauce.